lenushealth/docs/register_client.md

 # Registering a Client

 Client registration and management is done through the [DeveloperPortal](environment.md).

-Navigate to the Client registration screen, and fill in the form.
+Two pages allow you to provide Lenus with information that you will use to authorize your Client connecting to Lenus.

+1. The Client Details page, allowing you to set [Client Id](#clientid), callback URLs, [grant types](#granttypes-openidconnectflow), and [scopes](#scopes).
+1. The Client Secret page, allowing you to set the [secret](#secret).

+Once you have completed this process you will have a unique Client Id and client secret, which you will need when you work through the Authorization set-up of your Client.

 ## Client Id